Skip to content

 GroupElement serialization#

-A value of the GroupElement type is represented in reference implementation using SecP256K1Point class of the org.bouncycastle.math.ec.custom.sec package and serialized into ASN.1 encoding.
+A value of the GroupElement type is represented in the reference implementation using the SecP256K1Point class of the org.bouncycastle.math.ec.custom.sec package and serialized using ASN.1 encoding.

 Figure 6: GroupElement serialization format